RouHim/this-week-in-past/README.md

 2) By folder name: If a folder name matches the regular expression specified in `IGNORE_FOLDER_REGEX`, the folder is ignored.

+> If a folder is ignored, all its sub-elements (files and folders) are also ignored.

 ## Limitations

 * Due to [this issue](https://github.com/image-rs/image/issues/1375) of the image crate, there is currently no **HEIC**